Search by location

 Module 1b.
 Hazard perception theory test.
 20 hazard clips.
 Each clip consists of 2 to 3 hazards.
 Must get at least 67 (out of 100) points to be awarded a pass.

 Module 2.
 50 multi choice questions based on 7 different scenarios.
 The scenarios are designed to reflect situations a professional PCV or LGV driver will encounter in his or her working life.
 Must get at least 40 answers correct to be awarded a pass.

-Module 3.
-Practical driving test.
-1.5 hour practical driving test.
-This will include tell me show me questions, reversing exercise and approximately 1 hour driving on the public highway.
-The HGV driving test is by far the most challenging aspect of gaining LGV entitlement which is why training with a reputable, local training provider is so important.
+Module 3b.
+A 1 hour on road driving test.
+This is a 60 minute drive negotiating various road and traffic conditions including show me tell me questions.
+The HGV on road driving test is by far the most challenging aspect of gaining LGV entitlement which is why training with a reputable, local training provider is so important.